lil-km/Text2CryptoPunks/README.md

 # Examples

 These are uniquely ai generate CryptoPunks.
-You can verify their Attributes in [Larva Labs' official website](https://github.com/user/repo/blob/branch/other_file.md)
+You can verify their Existance at [Larva Labs' official website](https://github.com/user/repo/blob/branch/other_file.md)

 Funny looking Alien cryptopunk with 2 Attributes, a Big Beard, and a Police Cap.           |  An Ape CryptoPunk that has 2 Attributes, a Pigtails and a Medical Mask. | A low resolution photo of punky-looking Ape that has 2 Attributes, a Beanie, and a Medical Mask. | Cute Alien cryptopunk that has a 2 Attributes, a Pipe, and a Beanie.
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: